GEANT/nomad_cni/README.md

 * currently only IPv4 is supported
 * currently only `macvlan` plugin is supported
 * there is no segregation at the moment: containers from one CNI can connect to containers on another CNI.
 On the other side this is a proof that routing is working like a charm.
-I still need to elaborate.
+I still need to elaborate
+* unit test is always on my mind, but it's not yet ready